kube-hetzner/terraform-hcloud-kube-hetzner/examples/kustomization_user_deploy/README.md

 For a full demo see the [multiple-namespaces](multiple-namespaces/) example.

+### Using Letsencrypt with cert-manager

+You can use letsencrypt issuer to issue tls certificate see [example](https://doc.traefik.io/traefik/user-guides/cert-manager/).
+You need to create a issuer type of `ClusterIssuer` to make is alvailble in all namespaces, unlike in the example.
+Also note that the `server` in the example is a stagging server, you would need a prod server to use in, well, production.
+The prod server link can be found at `https://letsencrypt.org/getting-started/`

+For a full demo see the [letsencrypt](letsencrypt/)

 ## Debugging

 To check the existing kustomization, you can run the following command: